Pratham16112002/logseq/pages/Design Patterns.md

-- In this pattern the top parent component is the factory
+- In this pattern the top parent component is the factory which has multiple products of different companies.
+-